KaminaProject/Documentation/README.md

 We chose Python3 because it is cross platform, easy to learn and work with, and has a large community.

 *Kamina* will be split into 3 separate components that will communicate with each other.

 - ***Kamina Community***
 - ***Kamina User***
 - ***Kamina Search***

-The APIs for each component will be implemnted in Flask and the front end of each will be implemented using VueJS.
+The APIs for each component will be implemented in Flask and the front end of each will be implemented using VueJS.

 ### Kamina Community